Loading...

 ugly fonts

-In the aptly shortened BS' defence, the font didn't bid to become the go-to font for tattoo scripts.
+In the aptly shortened BS' defense, the font didn't bid to become the go-to font for tattoo scripts.
 In actuality, it's not an "ugly" font on its own by the heavy use of it for tramp stamps and cheap tattoos can't be denied.
-It's heavy, informal, and was meant to look like it was created with brush strokes given the cursive nature.
+It's heavy, and informal, and was meant to look like it was created with brush strokes given the cursive nature.
 A better use of this font, and to see it in a fresh light, is to use only the capital letters which are actually rather lovely and not demonstrative of a lazy ink job.

 Chiller